azap2124/bellabeat_case_study_sql/README.md

 However, these insights led to another question - which of the users are meeting the minimum activity levels recommended by the [CDC](https://www.cdc.gov/physicalactivity/basics/adults/index.htm#:~:text=Each%20week%20adults%20need%20150,Physical%20Activity%20Guidelines%20for%20Americans.&text=We%20know%20150%20minutes%20of,do%20it%20all%20at%20once)?
 The Centers for Disease Control and Prevention recommends 150 minutes of moderate-intensity physical activity.
 At first glance of the data, it seems unlikely that this requirement will be met.
 I wrote the following query to add Very Active and Fairly Active activities.
 ```
+--- Sum of the averages of very active and fairly active activities
 SELECT
 AVG(very_active_minutes) + AVG(fairly_active_minutes) AS total_active_minutes
 FROM bellabeat.dbo.daily_activity
 ```
 The result came out to be an average of 35 minutes.
 However, I observed that a considerable number of users recorded 0 minutes in both the Very Active and Fairly Active categories.
 I have a hypothesis that they didn't use the FitBit device on that particular day, hence I opted to exclude any outcomes that showed a zero value.
 I decided to run the following query to get results by user:
 ```
+--- Sum of the averages of very active and fairly active activities excluding 0 minute entries
 SELECT id,
 ROUND(AVG(very_active_minutes),2) + ROUND(AVG(fairly_active_minutes),2) AS total_active_minutes
 FROM bellabeat.dbo.daily_activity